Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 4870 1GB will be just a bit (approximately 20%) better at texture filtering than the GeForce GTS 450 1GB. (explain)
+Texel RateThe Radeon HD 4870 1GB should be a small bit (more or less 20%) more effective at texture filtering than the GeForce GTS 450 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison